-No occupancy expenses were recognized during the Quarter compared to \$79,599 for the same quarter in Fiscal 2019.
-The decrease is primarily related to the adoption of IFRS 16, and is partly offset by the increase in depreciation expense for the leased office premise of \$49,023 and the increase of \$8,405 in interest expense on lease obligation.
+No occupancy expenses were recognized during the Quarter compared to \$80,026 for the same quarter in Fiscal 2019.
+The decrease is primarily related to the adoption of IFRS 16, and is partly offset by the increase in depreciation expense for the leased office premise of \$49,022 and the increase of \$12,220 in interest expense on lease obligation.
 The balance of the decrease is mostly due to the reduced size of the company's office premises.

-Expenses on public and investor relations decreased by \$21,986 (20%) to \$87,993 compared to the same quarter in Fiscal 2019.
-The decrease is primarily related to the reduced amount of work provided by consultants with respect to investor relations activities.
-Investor relations activities during the Quarter included participation in investment conferences in New York and South Florida and in a trade mission to Japan and Korea organized by Natural Resources Canada.
-This trade mission was focused on introducing Canadian companies involved in critical minerals supply chains development to end-users and potential investors.
+Expenses on public and investor relations increased by \$59,048 (239%) to \$83,746 during the Quarter compared to the same quarter in Fiscal 2019.
+The increase is primarily related to the increased amount of work provided by consultants with respect to investor relations activities and increased level of investor relations activities.
+Investor relations activities during the Quarter included roadshows in Montreal, Quebec City, New York and Arizona as well as attendance at AMEBC in Vancouver.
+Subsequent to the end of the Quarter, the Company participated in the Investors Exchange at the annual PDAC convention in Toronto, but subsequent investor conferences planned for March and April have all been postponed or cancelled due to the COVID-19 lockdown.